mumairofficial/khalilstemmler-website-2019/src/pages/articles/software-professionalism/developer-principles.md

 Bad situations like that can really hurt (and sometimes _end_) companies.
 It's time we realize that **we're software craftspeople**.

 Yes, _it is important_ that we know how the tools work and how we can use them together.
-It’s also just as important that we have a set of **strong set of software design principles**.
+It’s also just as important that we have a **strong set of software design principles**.
 A _professional code of quality_.
 Something that we can refer back to will help us understand potentially bad (and expensive) code from good code.

 > Principles > methodologies